ChenjieSU/always_learning_google_products/README.md

 - Cleaned up copy of Tom's trivia with some additional questions and better images.

+### Mini Personality Type

+- Single-word mini-description for each type come from http://www.personalityperfect.com/16-personality-types/ .

 #### Notes and hints:

 Creating a "Follow up" with two sentences seems to cause a validation error that cannot be easily cleared.